 Progressive balance program that improves the neuromuscular responsiveness key to reducing chances of joint injuries while also improving quickness and agility.
 Athletes progress from single leg stand holds, to balance routines on a BOSU / Balance Disc while performing strength exercises (resistance band pulls), passing medicine ball, or even juggling.

-Most Interval sessions from 7PM – 8PM at Montville High Track
+In Person Weekly Interval sessions from 7AM – 8AM at Montville High Track

-SEPARATE PROGRAM FROM STRENGTH PROGRAM, AS EITHER AN ADD-ON OR STAND-ALONE
+SEPARATE PROGRAM FROM STRENGTH PROGRAM, or AS AN ADD-ON OPTION

-Structured and progressive running program customized to athlete’s capabilities.
+Athletes follow a structured and progressive running program customized to their capabilities.
 Outlast the competition with late game endurance built on off-season running miles.
 Program begins with a standard fitness test, the 30-15 Intermediate Fitness Test (IFT), sometimes called the ‘Beep Test’.
 9 Week Conditioning Plan is built and adjusted regularly as the athlete’s fitness evolves.
 Daily training details are available to the athlete on the TrainingPeaks mobile app where post run interactive feedback is provided.
 Example of a daily session plan could be 25 minutes run at 10 minutes per mile pace, followed by injury prevention heel walks.